jbwaring/Instaframe_2/README.md

 # Instaframe

 Instaframe is an iOS App built as a course-project.
-It combines what we love about Instagram<sup>TM</sup> with exciting new features such as: <i>list new features once approved by costumer.</i><br /><br />

 Group A12 Team Members: